 HOWE, Trevor Guy.
 2247.
 Private KEH.
 Anglo-Argentinian Railway staff.
 Enlisted 6/11/1918 aged 32.
 Wounded and discharged 6/01/1919.
 Claimed Silver War Badge 127054.
 Awarded British War Medal as his sole entitlement.

 HUGHES, Edward R. 1194.
 Private KEH.
-Private Liverpool Regiment 88714, Private Lancashire Fusiliers 70471.
+Private, Liverpool Regiment 88714, Private, Lancashire Fusiliers 70471.
 10/02/1916 KEH trial hearing noted whilst stationed at the Curragh.

 HUGHES, Robert G. 1009.
 Private KEH.
 'A' Squadron.
 Entered France 2/06/1915 and discharged 22/03/1919.
 Entitled to 1914/15 Star trio.

 HULL, Arthur (Shooey) Charles.
 1635.
 Staff Serjeant KEH, Shoeing Smith.
 'A' Squadron.
 Enlisted 26/05/1915, arrived in France in 1917 and discharged 4/09/1918.
 Wounded by machine gun fire at the defence of Vieille Chapelle 9-11/04/1918.
 Awarded Silver War Badge 18776.
 Served in a half section with Bill Wilson and Private Edgar (Ned) Holmden, 1501 from South Africa.
 Prior service with Natal Mounted Rifles.
 Secretary of the KEH Old Comrades Association in South Africa.
 Born in South Africa in 1890 and died 16/03/1966 in Durban, South Africa.
 Entitled to British War and Victory Medals.
+A reunion photograph from the Old Comrades Association Bulletin No. 6, 1939.

 HULL, Herbert.
 1441.
 Private.
 DOW 10/05/18 aged 24.
 Son of Mr. and Mrs. Henry Hull; husband of Rosina Hull, of North Kensington, London.
 Buried in ETAPLES MILITARY CEMETERY, FRANCE and photograph of headstone shown.
 Entitled to British War and Victory Medals.